Alpaca: Population

-Alpacas are native to Peru, but can be found throughout the globe in captivity.
+Alpacas are native to Peru but can be found throughout the globe in captivity.
 Peru currently has the largest alpaca population, with over half the world's animals.
 The population declined drastically after the Spanish Conquistadors invaded the Andes mountains in 1532, after which 98% of the animals were destroyed.
 The Spanish also brought with them diseases that were fatal to alpacas.

 European conquest forced the animals to move higher into the mountains, which remained there permanently.
 Although alpacas had almost been wiped out completely, they were rediscovered sometime during the 19th century by Europeans.
-After finding uses for them, the animals became important to societies during the industrial revolution.
+After finding their uses, animals became important to societies during the Industrial Revolution.

-In popular culture

-Nuzzle and Scratch was a British children's television programme featuring two fictional alpacas that was first broadcast between 2008 and 2011.

-Interest in alpacas grew as a result of Depp v.
-Heard, the 2022 trial in which Johnny Depp sued Amber Heard for defamation in Virginia after Heard wrote an op-ed saying she was a public victim of domestic violence.
-Depp testified, under oath, that he would not make another Pirates of the Caribbean film for "300 million dollars and a million alpacas".

 Diet

 Alpacas chew their food which ends up being mixed with their cud and saliva and then they swallow it.
 Alpacas usually eat 1.5% of their body weight daily for normal growth.
-They mainly need pasture grass, hay, or silage but some may also need supplemental energy and protein foods and they will also normally try to chew on almost anything (e.g. empty bottle).
-Most alpaca ranchers rotate their feeding grounds so the grass can regrow and fecal parasites may die before reusing the area.
+They mainly need pasture grass, hay, or silage.
+Still, some may also need supplemental energy and protein foods, and they will also usually try to chew on almost anything (e.g., empty bottles).
+Most alpaca ranchers rotate their feeding grounds so the grass can regrow, and fecal parasites may die before reusing the area.
 Pasture grass is a great source of protein.
 When seasons change, the grass loses or gains more protein.
-For example, in the spring, the pasture grass has about 20% protein while in the summer, it only has 6%.
+For example, in the spring, the pasture grass has about 20% protein, while it only has 6% in the summer.
 They need more energy supplements in the winter to produce body heat and warmth.
-They get their fiber from hay or from long stems which provides them with vitamin E. Green grass contains vitamin A and E.
+They get their fiber from hay or long stems, which provides them with vitamin E. Green grass contains vitamins A and E.

 Alpacas can eat natural unfertilized grass; however, ranchers can also supplement grass with low-protein grass hay.
 To provide selenium and other necessary vitamins, ranchers will feed their domestic alpacas a daily dose of grain to provide additional nutrients that are not fully obtained from their primary diet.
 Alpacas may obtain the necessary vitamins in their native grazing ranges.